sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

     - GPS
     - RTC

-For the Lite image I recommend an 8Gb SD card (I often use 4Gb but they are hard to come by) If you have an older Pi, I recommend at least a Pi B+ (the start of the micro SD ports and 4 x USB).
-However if you have a pi B that will work.
-I haven't tried with the 'A'.
+For the Full image I recommend an 8Gb SD card (although 16Gb is fine)

+I strongly recommend a Pi 3 here, the performance makes the experience much better.

 If you are buying new then get a Pi 3.
 Note that Pi 3 has some issues with the way they have developed the bluetooth and some other components that make them not 100% compatible with more common Pi Hats, however this should not be a problem here.

-Source for lite image:
+Source for full image:

-choose the raspbian Lite image.
+choose the raspbian full image. or use the NOOBS build for raspbian

 https://www.raspberrypi.org/downloads/raspbian/

 There are several articles on how to create an image on the SD using these files.

-I don't recommend using NOOBS for this project.
-(If you have that in your kit set aside for now)
+_At this point you can build the system all plugged in.
+I personally do most of these steps initially via ssh because it is easier to cut and paste.
+I also get VNC going fairly early._

 ssh software - it's builtin on most Mac and Linux.
 For windows
   - Bitvise SSH Client